Lichtenstein Castle (Württemberg): Restoration

 The castle was damaged during World War II, but efforts to restore it began in the immediate aftermath of the war.
 Once again, and thanks to local non-profit organizations like the Wüstenrot Foundation and Community Fund for the Preservation of Lichtenstein Castle, the walls were restored in 1980, followed by the second floor in 1998.
 The upper floor and roof were restored in 2002.

 Recreations

+In 1862, a castle was constructed in Lietzow, at Bergen auf Rügen, Mecklenburg-Vorpommern, that copied much from Lichtenstein Castle.

-The Old Vanderburgh County Jail in Evansville, Indiana is modeled after Lichtenstein Castle.
+The Former Vanderburgh County Sheriff's Residence in Evansville, Indiana is modeled after Lichtenstein Castle.

 The "Leckzapfen" vineyard house constructed at Osthofen in 1891 in Worms in Rhenish Hesse is almost a miniature version of the main building of Lichtenstein Castle.

 Reynier Fritz, a German-born Cape Town business man saw the castle and decided to replicate it in upon his return to Hout Bay, South Africa.
-He started building in 1986 and in 1998 it was completed, He eventually turned it into a guest house before dying there.
+He started building Lichtenstein Castle in 1986 and in 1998 it was completed, He eventually turned it into a guest house before dying there.
 Some time after his death, his widow sold it to an overseas buyer.
 Allegedly haunted, the castle is one of the area's most popular attractions.
-In 2012, the castle was sold for 23 million Rand to a Russian business man.
+In 2012, the castle was sold for 23 million Rand to a Russian businessman.